Pottery and Ceramic Arts in Quebec

 An ancient art in full revival

-Ceramics in Quebec City is not a folkloric curiosity: it is a living art, practiced by a growing community of artisans who combine tradition and contemporary with remarkable creative freedom.
+Ceramics in Quebec is not a folkloric curiosity: it is a living art, practiced by a growing community of artisans who combine tradition and contemporary with remarkable creative freedom.

-Artisanal Heritage
+Artisanal heritage

-TraditionSince the 19th Century
+TraditionSince the 19th century

 Workshops & Potters